10 women and girls have died practising chhaupadi in the past decade

 While some success has been made in stamping out chhaupadi, the practice is a symptom of wider gender-discrimination in Nepal.

-, around 45% of women and girls in Nepal are illiterate, almost double the rate for men.
+According to UNESCO, around 45% of women and girls in Nepal are illiterate, almost double the rate for men.

-by the Office of the Prime Minister and Council of Ministers in 2012 found that almost half of women had experienced gender-based violence in their lifetimes, while 28% had experienced it in the past 12 months.
+A study by the Office of the Prime Minister and Council of Ministers in 2012 found that almost half of women had experienced gender-based violence in their lifetimes, while 28% had experienced it in the past 12 months.

 More than 60% of women who experienced such violence did not share or discuss their experiences with anyone.

-Child marriage is also prevalent, with 37% of girls marrying before they are 18, and 10% before they are 15, according to Human Rights Watch
+Child marriage is also prevalent, with 37% of girls marrying before they are 18, and 10% before they are 15, according to Human Rights Watch.

 “These marriages result from a web of factors including poverty, lack of access to education, child labor, social pressures, and harmful practices,” HRW said.